Keilub/helloitscaleb/content/projects/13-bundle.md

 ##### takeaways & a funny end
 This project proved the power of combining clarity, flexibility, and storytelling.
 By aligning with StoryBrand principles—guiding our customers, not spotlighting ourselves—we built a product that was easy to promote, easy to adopt, and easy to love.

 One funny surprise?
-During the build phase, a customer somehow found our test website (yes, still labeled “Under Construction”)—and subscribed to a kit anyway.
+During the build phase, a customer somehow found our test website (yes, still labeled “Under Construction”), and subscribed to a kit anyway.
 No ads, no formal launch—just a good product and a clear story.

 Sometimes, when you put the right tools in the right hands, people show up before you're even ready.